Pranjal250605/VeinScope/README.md

 ## 👏 Credits

 This project was created as part of the IIT Mandi Hackathon by the awesome team at :
-Pranjal Rai
+-Pranjal Rai
-Khushal Bishnoi
+-Khushal Bishnoi
-Alok Kumar Yadav
+-Alok Kumar Yadav
-Deepanshu
+-Deepanshu
-Dhruv Singh Yadav
+-Dhruv Singh Yadav
 Sharath Subramanya

 ---